snowplow-archive/snowplow.github.com/_posts/2017-01-12-looking-back-to-2016.md

 ![top2016_3_f] [top2016_3_f]

-The Discourse post about [Visualise Snowplow data using Airbnb Caravel & Redshift](http://discourse.snowplowanalytics.com/t/visualise-snowplow-data-using-airbnb-caravel-redshift-tutorial/515) was the post that drove more users demonstrating that users are really looking for ways to visualise and analyse the data.
-Our post about [Basic SQL recipes for web data](http://discourse.snowplowanalytics.com/t/basic-sql-recipes-for-web-data/25) ranked 1s for engaged time.
-Here we have several SQL recipes on how to calculate several metrics such as the % of new visits to the split between mobile and web traffic.
-Our post about [Identifying users (identity stitching)](http://discourse.snowplowanalytics.com/t/identifying-users-identity-stitching/31) which allows our readers to build  users models and "stitch" different user identifiers against, for example, a login ID, enabling to aggregate, for example, the different devices under the same login ID.

-The Discourse posts demonstrated a demand for more content related to data modelling as 9 of 10 posts were about data modeling.

-<h2 id="conclusion">4.
-Conclusion</h2>

-As Both the blog and Discourse posts demonstrated, data modelling is a hot topic among our users.

-SNOWPLOW SELL ABOUT UNIQUENESS

-As we continue to grow we promise that we will keep engaging with our community and readers and share interesting and different data modelling solutions that will fit diverse data scenarios.
+The Discourse post about [Visualise Snowplow data using Airbnb Caravel & Redshift](http://discourse.snowplowanalytics.com/t/visualise-snowplow-data-using-airbnb-caravel-redshift-tutorial/515) was the post that attracted the largest number of users: people are certainly interested in open source tools for visualizing data!
+It's not a surprise therefore that the post [Wagon alternative](http://discourse.snowplowanalytics.com/t/wagon-alternative/579) also featured in the top 10.

+Our Basic SQL recipes for web data](http://discourse.snowplowanalytics.com/t/basic-sql-recipes-for-web-data/25) ranked first for engaged time: perhaps not surprising as it's likely readers will have walked through the different example queries whilst testing them on their own Snowplow data.

+Event data modeling also feature in the top 10 with our post [Identifying users (identity stitching)](http://discourse.snowplowanalytics.com/t/identifying-users-identity-stitching/31).

+It's also great to see the active interest in Spark by the Snowplow community - two of the top 10 posts are about analyzing Snowplow data with Spark.

+<h2 id="conclusion">What should we be writing about in 2017?</h2>

-So please, do stay tuned to our [Blog](http://snowplowanalytics.com/blog/),  [Discourse](http://discourse.snowplowanalytics.com/) and [Twitter](https://twitter.com/snowplowdata) during 2017.
+If you have any ideas then let us know.
+Please stay tuned to our [Blog](http://snowplowanalytics.com/blog/),  [Discourse](http://discourse.snowplowanalytics.com/) and [Twitter](https://twitter.com/snowplowdata) during 2017.
+And [sign up to our mailing list][mailing-list] for a monthy digest of new content by the Snowplow Team and broader Snowplow Community.